 John works closely with the Restore Haiti medical staff members that are based in Haiti as he supports their efforts to provide high quality and sustainable healthcare for those in the communities we serve.
 He makes certain that Restore Haiti is following all regulations regarding the delivery of healthcare in Haiti as overseen by the Ministry of Health (known as the MSPP in Haiti).
 Compliance with Haitian regulations is especially important for those who volunteer to serve through Restore Haiti on short-term medical missions teams.
 John is particularly focused on verifying that all of Restore Haiti’s medical and dental initiatives are based on input from Haitian healthcare providers who provide oversight and input into every aspect of the care that is delivered to ensure that any short-term projects fit seamlessly into a larger comprehensive healthcare plan.

-John is an Assistant Professor at Rochester Institute of Technology’s College of Health Sciences and Technology and works clinically as a PA in the Rochester, NY area.
-John has a PhD in Leadership and Policy from Niagara University, where his dissertation was titled, “Best practices for the planning, implementation, and follow-up of short-term medical missions: A Haitian case study.”
+John is an Associate Professor at Rochester Institute of Technology’s College of Health Sciences and Technology and works clinically as a PA in the Rochester, NY area.
+John has a PhD in Leadership and Policy from Niagara University, where his dissertation was titled, “Best practices for the planning, implementation, and assessment of short-term medical missions: A Haitian case study.”
 He also has a Master of Health Professions / Physician Assistant degree from Northeastern University, a Master of Science in Education degree from Elmira College, and a Bachelor of Arts in Sports Medicine degree from Messiah College.
 John has also done healthcare consulting work in Liberia, Africa and published several scholarly papers about best practices for doing humanitarian development work in less developed countries.

 Juli has been working with Restore Haiti since her first trip there after the earthquake in 2010.
 Having lead multiple teams to Haiti since that time, she has carefully documented and created documentation for team members, learning tools, and preparation packets to help team members get ready for their time at our project.
 Juli is a great resource for anyone going to Haiti, whether a team member or a leader looking to bring a group.
 Juli is a very gifted and compassionate teacher of children.
 She has been serving in Children’s Ministry as a worker, leader and Pastor for 25 years.
 She has been trained by Willie George Ministries/Church on the Move in Tulsa, OK, Willow Creek, Saddleback and Group Publishing.
 Her creative approach really helps her express the truths of God’s Word to these young hearts.
 After the Haiti earthquake in January 2010, Juli was given a new mandate from God to reach out to children on the mission field as well.
 She now leads short-term missions trips to Haiti with Restore Haiti and Democratic Republic of Congo and trains teams to go and serve.
 She has taken courses from The Chalmers Center at Covenant College on Poverty Alleviation/Economic Development and also MIT – Challenges of Global Poverty.